It’s not really that hard to come up with new interior design by drawing curved walls and ceilings on computer screen.

 Q: What makes plywood such a sustainable material?

 A: As I said above, plywood is an efficient presentation of solid wood.
 With plywood, gone are issues of anisotropy and the idiosyncrasy of inherent movement.
-It has unrealised potential still for our society.
+It has unrealized potential still for our society.
 Plywood can be celebrated in our time as a material with its own aesthetic and structural potential.
 It can even be taken outside its former traditions: as itself, or as a component of say, an articulated structure.
 Plywood can be made to be a flexural surface: hard things become soft things.

 Q: How did you start out designing with plywood?
 What is your de-sign process?

 A: I like to work with materials and my hands.
-I favour experimentation, of gaining material insight through experiments, mock-ups, prototypes and generally trying things out.
+I favor experimentation, of gaining material insight through experiments, mock-ups, prototypes and generally trying things out.
 To me, design is a process of thinking by doing.
 Design is linked to doing, to working with materials so that possibilities open up and deficiencies became evident through physical tangibility.
 Design and making were structured to be an ongoing, creative dialogue.

 “Layering and separation: in these systematic changes there is change in the bulk properties: how light penetrates; what occurs on loading.
 Each form responds in some degree to another: hard things become soft things… Bundled twigs become energy, making together a huge flame.”